event-driven-io/emmett/docs/getting-started.md

 ::: tip Keep your state slimmed down

 It's essential to keep our state focused on decision-making.
 We should trim it to only contain data used in our business rules evaluation.
+Read more in the [article](https://event-driven.io/en/slim_your_entities_with_event_sourcing/)

 :::